MRes EconomicsFind a programme

 Visit our programme catalogue for full details of the structure and unit content of our MRes in Economics.

 A good MSc degree (or international equivalent) in economics or in a very quantitative discipline (eg mathematics, physics, chemistry, engineering, computer science).
-Consideration may also be given to students with exceptional academic performance at undergraduate level (strong upper second-class honours with a final average of 65 per cent or above) in an economics degree with a strong quantitative component or in a very quantitative discipline.
-Evidence of strong performance in Economics and/or Mathematics modules will also be required.
+We will also consider students with exceptional academic performance at undergraduate level (strong upper second-class honours with a final average of 65% or above (or international equivalent)) in an economics degree with a strong quantitative component or in a very quantitative discipline.
+Evidence of strong performance (minimum 2:1 or international equivalent) in Economics and/or Mathematics modules will also be required.

 See international equivalent qualifications on the International Office website.